Rosalynn Bliss

-Rosalynn Bliss (born August 3, 1975) is an American politician, social worker, and mayor of Grand Rapids, Michigan.
-The first woman to be elected mayor of Michigan's second-largest city, Bliss took office on January 1, 2016.
-She has served on the Grand Rapids City Commission since 2006.
-Rosalynn is a member of the Democratic Party.
+Rosalynn Bliss (born August 3, 1975) is an American politician, social worker, and former mayor of Grand Rapids, Michigan.
+The first woman to be elected mayor of Michigan's second-largest city, Bliss took office on January 1, 2016 and served until the end of 2024.
+Bliss previously served on the Grand Rapids City Commission.

-Early Life, Personal Life, and Education
+Early life and education

-Rosalynn Bliss comes from a large family of six brothers and three sisters.
-Her father was a brick mason while her mother worked at a local grocery store.
+Bliss comes from a large family with 10 children.

-Rosalynn grew up in the Upper Peninsula of Michigan in Sault Ste.
+Bliss grew up in the Upper Peninsula of Michigan in Sault Ste.
 Marie and graduated from Sault Area High School in 1993.
-Shortly after, she moved to Mobile, Alabama, where she attended the University of South Alabama earning a Bachelor of Arts degree in Psychology and Criminal Justice in 1997.
+Shortly after, she moved to Mobile, Alabama, where she attended the University of South Alabama earning a Bachelor of Arts degree in psychology and criminal justice in 1997.

 Upon graduation, she moved to Grand Rapids and began her career working at Hope Network while attending graduate school at Michigan State University.
-She earned her Masters in Social Work and professionally started working in the field of Domestic Violence and Child Welfare.
-Originally, Rosalynn wanted to be a Meteorologist up until she took calculus class in college.
+She earned her master's degree in social work and professionally started working in the field of domestic violence and child welfare.
+Originally, Bliss wanted to be a meteorologist up until she took calculus class in college.

-Today, Rosalynn Bliss takes pride in being a part of the Grand Rapids community and is currently fighting for stronger neighborhoods as well as affordable housing.
-Bliss is also extremely active outside of her mayoral duties as she currently serves as the Frederik Meijer Endowed Chair in Entrepreneurship and Innovation in Grand Valley's Frederik Meijer Honors College.
+Personal life

 Bliss is an active member of her community and loves the outdoors.
 Her favorite place is the Two Hearted River in the U.P. and she says that she would like to kayak the entire length of the Grand River one day.
 She also enjoys music festivals as well as listening to local musicians.
-She states that her favorite song is Cat Stevens', “Father & Son” from “Tea for the Tillerman” (1970).
+She stated that her favorite song is Cat Stevens' “Father & Son” from Tea for the Tillerman.

 Career

-Bliss formerly served as Director of Residential Services at DA Blodgett-St. John's, which provides emergency shelter and residential services for abused and neglected children.
-She also served as adjunct professor of social work at Grand Valley State University since 2006 and currently serves as the Frederik Meijer Endowed Chair in Entrepreneurship and Innovation in Grand Valley's Frederik Meijer Honors College.
+Bliss formerly served as director of residential services at DA Blodgett-St. John's, which provides emergency shelter and residential services for abused and neglected children.
+She also served as adjunct professor of social work at Grand Valley State University for 10 years and currently serves as the Frederik Meijer Endowed Chair in Entrepreneurship and Innovation in Grand Valley's Frederik Meijer Honors College.

-Bliss is Past President of the Michigan Municipal League, Kent County Land Bank Authority, Downtown Development Authority, Experience Grand Rapids and Grand Valley Metro Council, among many other organizations.
-She is a member of the West Michigan Environmental Leadership Network.

-Goals and Presence In the Community

-In 2016, Rosalynn Bliss released a list of what she wanted to accomplish moving forward within the Grand Rapids community.
-Her top priorities were to improve racial equity and community-police relations, strengthen local schools, reduce homelessness, increase affordable housing and grow the local economy.